esovetkin/jbs/docs/function_help/bool.md

 - `value`: any JBS value.
 - Values are converted with the same truthiness rules used by `if`, `elif`, `while`, logical operators, `filter(...)` predicate results, `all(...)`, and `any(...)`.
-- Empty strings, zero numeric values, `null`, empty lists, empty tuples, empty dictionaries, and empty tables are false.
+- Empty strings, zero numeric values, `None`, empty lists, empty tuples, empty dictionaries, and empty tables are false.
 - Non-empty strings are true, so `bool("false")` is true.

 ## Returns